replicadse/hydrogen/docs/wiki/gateway/downstream-services/index.md

 # Downstream services

-`spoderman` will invoke a multitude of downstream services to process messages.
+`hydrogen` will invoke a multitude of downstream services to process messages.
 Most of these are optional.

 ## Authorizer (optional)